-As of December 31st 2021, the Group's value in use for each CGU was significantly higher than the carrying amount of tested goodwill in all CGUs.
+As of December 31st, 2022, the Group's value in use for each CGU was significantly higher than the carrying amount of tested goodwill in all CGUs.
 A sensitivity analysis has been performed in order to determine if a reasonable change in key assumptions would cause the carrying amount to exceed the recoverable amount.
-Only a 10% reduction in EBITDA-margin would indicate impairment needs for the SmartCraft Norway Group.
+No such changes indicate impairment needs.
+Even with no growth after the budget/forecast period, it would not trigger impairment.